ofemeteng/base-moodboard/README.md

 **Transaction Fails**
 - Ensure you have enough ETH for gas on Base
-- Check that you haven't already minted today
 - Verify contract address is correct

 **Wallet Connection Issues**